pierrepo/mdner/README.md

 options:
-  -h, --help            show this help message and exit -c, --create          Create a dedicated Named Entity Recognition model for our molecular dynamics data.
+  -h, --help            show this help message and exit -c, --create          Create a dedicated Named Entity Recognition model for our molecular
+                        dynamics data.
   -t d f p r, --train d f p r
                         Hyperparameters for the training process where d is the percentage of dropout.
 The f, p and r scores define what SpaCy believes to be the best model after the training process.
   -n NAME, --name NAME  Name of the model.
   -g, --gpu             Use GPU for training.
   -p, --paraphrase      Add paraphrase in the training dataset.
   -m, --mol             Use only MOL entities.
-  -s SEED, --seed SEED  Set the seed for reproducibility.
+  -s SEED, --seed SEED  Seed used to sample data sets for reproducibility.
 ```

 To create the `mdner`, the `-c`, `-t` and `-n` options must be used.
 The `-c` option tells the script to create a model.
 The `-t` option is the hyperparameters to be used to train the model.
 The `-n` option corresponds to the name model that will be created.